Nethmini-Rathnayake/AI-powered-Personal-Finance-Optimization-Engine/README.md

 **Built by [Nethmini Rathnayake](https://github.com/Nethmini-Rathnayake)**

-*Showcasing Software Engineering + DevSecOps expertise in the Fintech sector*
+*Demonstrating Software Engineering + AI + DevSecOps skills in the Fintech domain*

-⭐ **Star this repo** if it helped you — it means a lot!
+Star this repo if it helped you — it means a lot!

 </div>